please-build/puku/README.md

 ### Updating and adding third party dependencies with go.mod (optional)

 Puku will attempt to resolve new imports and add `go_repo` rules to satisfy them.
 This works most of the time, however setting `ModFile = //:gomod` in your Go plugin, is far more robust and highly recommended.
+Without this, you may just have to pass in modules via requirements = ["github.com/example/module"], to help resolve imports to the correct module path.

 This approach facilitates using standard go tooling i.e. `go get` to resolve dependencies.
 Puku will then sync new dependencies from your `go.mod` to `third_party/go/BUILD` automatically as necessary, or on demand via `puku sync`